AutomationPanda/playwright-python-tutorial/README.md

 ## Tutorial Instructions

-You can take this tutorial independently by following the instructions in this `README` and in the [`workshop`](workshop) folder.
+You can take this tutorial independently by following the instructions in this `README` and in the [`tutorial`](tutorial) folder.
-Feel free to open issues against this repository if you have any trouble completing the workshop independently.
+Feel free to open issues against this repository if you have any trouble completing the tutorial independently.

 I also have given (or will be giving) this tutorial as a live workshop at the following events: